Eden gets into the swim of new otter habitat

 “They’ve got to find it and decide that’s a great spot,” Williams said.

 He said with any luck that’ll happen soon.
-The Smith River that flows by the site of Thursday’s festivities is home to many otters, Williams said.
+The Smith River that flows by the site is home to many otters, Williams said.

 “We have lots of them right out here,” he said, pointing toward the fast-moving current.

-Thursday’s activities are part of an ongoing effort by Eden to promote its Dan and Smith rivers.
-Over the past two decades, the city has added three river access points and multiple trails adjacent to the rivers.
+To promote its Dan and Smith rivers over the years, has added three river access points and multiple trails adjacent to the rivers.

 Williams noted the Smith River Greenway, which stretches 1.7 miles, is popular to a great number of walkers and joggers.